 Important: Leave your white layer for two weeks then start the pink layer.
 Its possible that a few days will be enough for the soap to harden but I have had problems with the pink bleeding into the white when I make it too soon.
 If you are confident that your first layer has hardened you can try going earlier with the second if you prefer, but I always leave it two weeks to be sure.

-Blend the tablespoon of carrier oil with the pink mica and set aside.
+First, blend the tablespoon of carrier oil with the pink mica and set it aside.

-Important: Follow the same process as above in the white layer (using the same ingredients), until you reach a light trace.
+Important: Follow the same process as above in the white layer (using the same ingredients and following the cold process method until you reach a light trace.

 Now add the essential and fragrance oil.
 You will notice both the mica and the fragrance oil will accelerate trace, so again you need to work quickly.